Toi Ohomai Tourism Student Conducts Research Into New Zealand’s Chinese Tourism Market

 “Many operators would assume that Chinese FITs would book their travel activities similarly to other FITs – that is to say, once in the location and impacted by local influences.”

-Upon taking the survey to market, which included visiting i-SITEs across the region and canvassing independent visitors at various Rotorua tourism sites, Nicole gathered data that proved otherwise.
+Upon taking the survey to market, which included visiting i-SITEs across the region and canvassing independent visitors at various Rotorua tourism sites, Nicolette gathered data that proved otherwise.

 The research demonstrates a need for tourism operators to focus on having an engaging official website, and strong relationships with resellers and travel agencies as the key influences on Chinese FIT travel decision making.